 Luxury vinyl planks have a rigid core construction that’s very durable.
 Luxury vinyl is available in the easy locking system or glue-down installation methods.
 Interestingly, there are even some luxury vinyl peel-and-stick types, but it should be noted that there isn’t an industry standard for what defines “luxury” in luxury vinyl.
 Typically, LVP includes a durable wear layer, a realistic design, a thick vinyl layer, and attached backings that are not included on all LVP products.

 Most luxury vinyl planks are 100% waterproof, but it may vary per brand or installation method.
 LVP is a strong material that can handle the everyday wear and tear from kids, pets, and high traffic.
 They come in a wide range of design styles, including realistic wood or stone looks as well as decorative designs.
 DIYers of any level should be able to install the easy interlocking planks, yet professionals are recommended for glue-down planks because of the more intensive subfloor prep and longer installation time.

 Wood-plastic composite vinyl flooring is 100% waterproof luxury vinyl flooring.
 What sets this product apart is its waterproof core that combines wood with plastic.
 The four-layer WPC vinyl construction is extremely tough yet flexible enough to offer a little give below your feet.

 It can be installed in any room or level of the home, including wet areas like kitchens, bathrooms, and laundry rooms as well as basements.
 Because of its thick construction, it can be installed on top of imperfect subfloors.
-It’s one of the most popular choices for commercial installs because of its sturdiness.
+It’s one of the most popular choices for commercial installations because of its durability.